-The digital data input ports can be configured as two independent ports or as a single (one port mode) port.
-In the two port mode, data at the two input ports is latched into the AD9777 on every rising edge of the data rate clock (DATACLK).
-Also, in the two port mode, the AD9777 can be programmed to generate an externally available DATACLK for the purpose of data synchronization.
-This data rate clock can be programmed to be available at either Pin 8 (DATACLK/PLL) or Pin 53 (SPI_SDO).
+The digital data input ports can be configured as two independent ports or as a single (one-port mode) port.
+In the two-port mode, data at the two input ports is latched into the AD9777 on every rising edge of the data rate clock (DATACLK).
+Also, in the two-port mode, the AD9777 can be programmed to generate an externally available DATACLK for the purpose of data synchronization.
+This data rate clock can be programmed to be available at either Pin 8 (DATACLK/PLL\LOCK) or Pin 53 (SPI\SDO).
 Because Pin 8 can also function as a PLL lock indicator when the PLL is enabled, there are several options for configuring Pins 8 and 53.
-The following table describes the options:
+The following describes these options.

-PLL off (Reg 4, Bit 7 = 0)
+PLL Off (Register 4, Bit 7 = 0)

-Reg 3, Bit 7 = 0; DATACLK out of Pin 8
+Register 3, Bit 7 = 0; DATACLK out of Pin 8.
+Register 3, Bit 7 = 1; DATACLK out of Pin 53.

+PLL On (Register 4, Bit 7 = 1)

+Register 3, Bit 7 = 0, Register 1, Bit 0 = 0; PLL lock indicator out of Pin 8.

-Reg 3, Bit 7 = 1; DATACLK out of Pin 53
+Register 3, Bit 7 = 1, Register 1, Bit 0 = 0; PLL lock indicator out of Pin 53.

-PLL on (Reg 4, Bit 7 = 1)

-Reg 3, Bit 7 = 0, Reg 1, Bit 0 = 0; PLL lock indicator out of Pin 8 Reg 3, Bit 7 = 1, Reg 1, Bit 0 = 0; PLL lock indicator out of Pin 53 Reg 3, Bit 7 = 0, Reg 1, Bit 0 = 1; DATACLK out of Pin 8 Reg 3, Bit 7 = 1, Reg 1, Bit 0 = 1; DATACLK out of Pin 53
+Register 3, Bit 7 = 0, Register 1, Bit 0 = 1; DATACLK out of Pin 8.
+Register 3, Bit 7 = 1, Register 1, Bit 0 = 1; DATACLK out of Pin 53.

-In one port mode, P2B14 and P2B15 from input data port two are redefined as IQSEL and ONEPORTCLK, respectively.
-The input data in one port mode is steered to one of the two internal data channels based on the logic level of IQSEL.
+In one-port mode, P2B14 and P2B15 from input data port two are redefined as IQSEL and ONEPORTCLK, respectively.
+The input data in one-port mode is steered to one of the two internal data channels based on the logic level of IQSEL.
 A clock signal, ONEPORTCLK, is generated by the AD9777 in this mode for the purpose of data synchronization.
 ONEPORTCLK runs at the input interleaved data rate, which is 2× the data rate at the internal input to either channel.

-Test configurations showing the various clocks that are required and generated by the AD9777 with the PLL enabled/disabled and in the one port/two port modes are given in Figures 56 to 59.
+Test configurations showing the various clocks that are required and generated by the AD9777 with the PLL enabled/disabled and in the one-port/two-port modes are given in Figure 101 to Figure 104.
 Jumper positions needed to operate the AD9777 evaluation board in these modes are given as well.

-PLL ENABLED, TWO PORT MODE
+PLL ENABLED, TWO-PORT MODE

-(Control Register 02h, Bits 6-0 and 04h, Bits 7-1)
+(Control Register 02h, Bits 6 to 0 and 04h, Bits 7 to 1)

-With the phase-locked loop (PLL) enabled and the AD9777 in two port mode, the speed of CLKIN is inherently that of the input data rate.
-In two port mode, Pin 8 (DATACLK/PLL LOCK) can be programmed (Control Register 01h, Bit 0) to function as either a lock indicator for the internal PLL or as a clock running at the input data rate.
+With the phase-locked loop (PLL) enabled and the AD9777 in two-port mode, the speed of CLKIN is inherently that of the input data rate.
+In two-port mode, Pin 8 (DATACLK/PLL LOCK) can be programmed (Control Register 01h, Bit 0) to function as either a lock indicator for the internal PLL or as a clock running at the input data rate.
 When Pin 8 is used as a clock output (DATACLK), its frequency is equal to that of CLKIN.
 Data at the input ports is latched into the AD9777 on the rising edge of the CLKIN.
-Figure 19 shows the delay, t{OD}, inherent between the rising edge of CLKIN and the rising edge of DATACLK, as well as the setup and hold requirements for the data at Ports 1 and 2.
-The setup and hold times given in Figure 19 are the input data transitions with respect to CLKIN.
-Note that in two port mode (PLL enabled or disabled), the data rate at the interpolation filter inputs is the same as the input data rate at Ports 1 and 2.
+Figure 52 shows the delay, tOD, inherent between the rising edge of CLKIN and the rising edge of DATACLK, as well as the setup and hold requirements for the data at Ports 1 and 2.
+The setup and hold times given in Figure 52 are the input data transitions with respect to CLKIN.
+Note that in two-port mode (PLL enabled or disabled), the data rate at the interpolation filter inputs is the same as the input data rate at Ports 1 and 2.

-The DAC output sample rate in two port mode is equal to the clock input rate multiplied by the interpolation rate.
+The DAC output sample rate in two-port mode is equal to the clock input rate multiplied by the interpolation rate.
 If zero stuffing is used, another factor of 2 must be included to calculate the DAC sample rate.